Loire Valley, the Royal Gardens of France

 The Royal Residence of Chambord is a Château that defies superlatives.
 It symbolizes the success of Renaissance architecture and the political power of King François I. With its keep, corner towers, double-helix staircase, some 440 rooms and 356 fireplaces, it remains an absolute masterpiece.
 Other famous Châteaux include Chenonceaux and Villandry, both known for their splendid gardens, and Azay-le-Rideau, recognized by its fairytale turrets.

-We have many chateaux and properties for sale in the Loire Valley.
+See our chateaux, character homes and properties in the Loire Valley.